LStheReal/LStheReal/README.md

 - 👋 Hi, I’m @LStheReal
-- 👀 I’m here to lear how to code
+- 👀 I’m here to learn how to code
 - 🌱 I’m currently learning JavaScript
 - 💡 The best way to lean code is on freeCodeCamp.org
+- I like trying out AI tools as Cursor or Replit